Qiskit/qiskit/.github/CONTRIBUTING.rst

     we will fix it ASAP, promise :).
   - This should not be considered as a stable branch to use in production environments.
-  - The API of the SDK could change without prior notice.
+  - The API of Qiskit could change without prior notice.

 - ``stable``